verus-lang/verus/source/docs/internal/trait-implementation-notes.md

 There are also a number of special cases:

  * Marker traits (`Copy`, `Send`, `Sync`, `Sized`, `Unpin`, `Tuple`) - these are pretty much treated as external (though `Sized` has some complications)
- * `Fn`, `FnMut`, `FnOnce` and Verus `FnWithSpecification`
+ * `Fn`, `FnMut`, `FnOnce`
-    * `FnWithSpecification` is defined in the `builtin` crate and is implemented for any type that implements `FnOnce`. `FnWithSpecification` is used to add `requires` and `ensures` spec functions to the function types.
-The 3 Rust traits are ignored, while conceptually, `FnWithSpecification` is a "verified trait" with 3 functions (spec requires, spec ensures, and the exec `call` function), though it isn't actually represented in VIR as a trait (unlike other verified traits).
+    * Note that `FnWithSpecification` has been remove from builtin and is now defined as a user trait in vstd, so it's not important for soundness considerations.

 ### Expected Behaviors vs. current behaviors